jpbullalayao/wellspring-take-home/README.md

 1. React
 2. TypeScript (tsconfig not setup, but TS syntax was used)
-3. A personal [styled-components UI library](https://github.com/jpbullalayao/ragna-lerna) to build out and style the necessary UI
+3. [vanilla-extract-css](https://vanilla-extract.style/) to build out and style the necessary UI

-Using [styled-components](https://styled-components.com) + [styled-system](https://github.com/styled-system/styled-system) to build the UI is a personal preference for my own projects, as it has been much easier and faster to build complex UIs by using a CSS-in-JS solution.
-However, I am fully experienced with pure HTML/CSS solutions where the styles would be in their own separate `.css` files for each component.
-Should Wellspring use a pure CSS solution in their projects, I would easily be able to work within that as well.
+Before using vanilla-extract-css for this project, I originally used [styled-components](https://styled-components.com) + [styled-system](https://github.com/styled-system/styled-system) to build the UI as it was personal preference for my own projects, because it has been much easier and faster to build complex UIs by using a CSS-in-JS solution.
+However, given that styled-system is not actively maintained anymore, I migrated to the usage of a more modern solution in vanilla-extract-css.
+I am fully experienced with pure HTML/CSS solutions such as this where the styles would be in their own separate `.css` files for each component.
+Should Wellspring use a pure CSS solution in their projects, I would easily be able to work within that, as well as any project that may use styled-components.

 **This project uses the following note-worthy libraries / concepts as part of the implementation:**